Minnesota Nursing License Requirements

 1. Complete a Program in Professional or Registered Nursing.

-To become licensed as a registered nurse in Minnesota, candidates must complete an approved program in professional or registered nursing.1 The majority of approved programs lead to the award of either an associate’s or bachelor’s degree.7 A list of approved programs can be accessed on the Minnesota Board of Nursing website.7 Candidates planning their education track can also view historical pass rates on the National Council Licensure Examination.3
+To become licensed as a registered nurse in Minnesota, candidates must complete an approved program in professional or registered nursing.1 The majority of approved programs lead to the award of either an associate’s or bachelor’s degree.7 A list of approved programs can be accessed on the Minnesota Board of Nursing website.7 Candidates planning their education track can also view historical pass rates by school on the National Council Licensure Examination.3

 2. Submit an Application for RN Licensure by Exam.